s2tephen/subject-evals/README.md

   'password': YOUR_ATHENA_PASSWORD
 }
 ```
+## Usage
-Then, run `python scrape.py` in console with any of the following flags:
+Run `python scrape.py` in console with any of the following flags:
 * `-t TERM` - narrows query by term, format is YYYY(FA|JA|SP|SU)
 * `-d DEPT` - narrows query by department, use course number or abbreviation